epernia/ciaa_project/app/README.md

 # CIAA PROJECT EXAMPLE C APP

-## IMPORTANT

-**This environment is under construction!!**

-**Always use the [released versions](../../releases) because in these all examples are tested and the API documentation is consistent.
-The master branch may contain inconsistencies because this environment is currently under development.**

-## Supported boards
-- Core lpc4337 that includes:
-    - CIAA-NXP (LPC4337).
-    - EDU-CIAA-NXP (LPC4337).

-## Supported toolchains
-- gcc-arm-none-eabi

-## Available libraries
-- It depends on selected core.
-See README.md on each folder inside core folder.

 ## Using "app" example project
 - Make sure you have an ```arm-none-eabi-*``` toolchain configured in your ```PATH```.
 If you don't have it, download [GCC ARM Embedded](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm).
 - Inside "app" folder: